nimishamw/diem/developers.diem.com/docs/basics/basics-events.md

   "diem_ledger_version" : 1303433
 }
 ```
-2. The next step is to use the <a href="https://github.com/diem/diem/blob/main/json-rpc/docs/method_get_events.md" target="_blank">`get_events`</a> API method to fetch the event details.
+2. The next step is to use the [`get_events`](https://github.com/diem/diem/blob/main/json-rpc/docs/method_get_events.md) API method to fetch the event details.
 In the JSON-RPC query, we can specify to fetch one event beginning with sequence number 2 from the `sent_events_key` event stream.
 The response will look like the following:
 ```json
 {
   "id": 1,